Arkadijbojko/webpage/_seminars/CY4bridges.md

 ---
 layout: page
 title: Building Bridges to Calabi-Yau 4 Geometries
-description: A workshop on everything around DT4 theory, inviting new perspectives and contributions.
+description: A workshop on CY4 invariants and structures, inviting new perspectives and contributions.
 img: assets/img/CY4bridges.png
 importance: 2
 category: Ongoing